 Anyone can become infected with hepatitis B virus at anytime during their lives.
 Hepatitis B virus is spread by contact with an infected person's blood or certain body fluids.
 For example, babies can get hepatitis B virus from their infected mothers at birth, and children can get it if they live with or are cared for by an infected person, or even if they share personal care items (e.g., toothbrush) with an infected person.

-States have been infected with the hepatitis B virus.
+Currently, about 1 out of 20 people in the United States have been infected with the hepatitis B virus.

 How many people have hepatitis B?